mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

-A raw pointer cannot handle this, you need to use smart pointers (see this <a href="https://stackoverflow.com/questions/24150472/c-avoiding-memory-leak-with-exceptions">discussion</a>).
+A raw pointer cannot handle this, you need to use smart pointers (see this [discussion](https://stackoverflow.com/questions/24150472/c-avoiding-memory-leak-with-exceptions) ).